xuankimtran/docs-1/pages/katalon-analytics/docs/manage-user-profile.md

 ---
 title: "Manage User Profile"
 sidebar: katalon_studio_docs_sidebar
-permalink:
+permalink: katalon-analytics/docs/manage-user-profile.html
 redirect_from:
 ---

-The TestOps Profile page allows you to manage your TestOps profile settings, including profile photo, username, and password.
+The TestOps Profile page allows you to manage your TestOps profile settings, including profile photo, username, and password as well as products of interest.

 This guide shows you how to manage your TestOps profile settings.